RFHold/example-angular-app/README.md

 ## TODO

-- This project needs a centralized way to log events, state changes, navigation, and errors.
-[LogRocket](https://logrocket.com/) is an option with [ngrx-middleware](https://docs.logrocket.com/docs/ngrx-middleware) for easy setup
 - This project needs an example websocket connection
 - This project needs is using a service worker. we should add notifications and actions for PWA events
 - This project needs a centralized permission system, This system should be used to guard actions against protected resources, routes, and components
+- This project needs global css for layout, inputs, buttons, tooltips, and other commonly used website components
+- i18n support needs to be added to this project.
+Angular has support for this.
+- This application needs feature flags